pgalasti/packet-analyzer/README.md

 # packet-analyzer

+A console based packet analyzer.

+1. Pick your interface device
+2. Watch the packets roll in
+3. ???
+4. Profit

 ## Build

 ### Prereqs
-I'm trying out [FTXUI](https://github.com/ArthurSonzogni/FTXUI) for some cool UI and libpcap for network capture.
+I'm trying out [FTXUI](https://github.com/ArthurSonzogni/FTXUI) for some cool UI stuff and libpcap for network capture.

 ```bash
 # Debian apt